Ally logo. Go to Ally.com

 A backdoor Roth IRA is a strategy typically used by high-income earners who exceed Roth IRA income limits.
 You can create a backdoor Roth IRA in one of three ways:

-Contributing funds to a traditional IRA then rolling them over to a Roth IRA (there is no cap on how much you can roll over at one time, although the IRS has more rules that apply)
+1. Contributing funds to a traditional IRA then rolling them over to a Roth IRA (there is no cap on how much you can roll over at one time, although the IRS has more rules that apply)

-Converting your entire traditional IRA to a Roth IRA
+2. Converting your entire traditional IRA to a Roth IRA

-Rolling over a 401(k) account to a Roth IRA (if your employer allows it)
+3. Rolling over a 401(k) account to a Roth IRA (if your employer allows it)

 You’ll still need to pay taxes on any money in your traditional IRA that hasn’t been taxed.

-Avoid IRA issues
+Avoid common IRA issues

-It comes down to the details with your retirement savings.
+As you move toward retirement, an IRA can make significant returns through compound interest, investment appreciation and dividends.
 Strengthening your knowledge will help you become a savvy saver from the moment you open your IRA.